romankis95/Ansible-for-beginners/README.md

         state: present
 ```

-Once it's getting perfectionzied it can be used by hundreds of people that needs to install mysql.
+Once it's getting more stable it can be used by hundreds of people that needs to install mysql.

 We can split the above playbook as follows.